danieltle/Blackjack-Monte-Carlo/README.md

 Basic Strategy's theoretical 0.5% house edge assumes the player can double down and split pairs.
 Doubling on hard 10/11 vs. a weak dealer upcard, and splitting Aces and 8s, are the highest-EV plays in the game.
-This engine implements hit/stand decisions only — a known simplification.
+This engine implements hit/stand decisions only, which is a known simplification.
 Implementing double down and split is the next planned milestone, and the point at which the simulation should converge to the theoretical figure.